6 Dog-friendly Maple Syrup Festivals in Ontario

 fluffy small white dog leaning on counter

 You can give your dog maple syrup, but it’s not a good idea.
 Maple syrup is not toxic to dogs, so if your pup licks some, it’s not tragic or even cause for concern.
 But it’s not great.
 While maple syrup appears on some lists as a ‘superfood,’ it doesn’t provide much benefit to canines other than as a quick sweet treat.
-It’s the sweet part, that’s problematic.
+It’s the sweet part that’s problematic.

 True to its name, syrup is sweet, high in sugar, and does little more than contribute to your dog’s calorie intake.
 If weight gain is an issue, keep Fido away from fructose.
 Teeth and sugar aren’t good friends, either.
 Some dogs prefer their sweets in the form of fruits such as apples, bananas, and strawberries.
-Moderation of course is key.
+Moderation, of course, is key.

-Dog-friendly Maple Syrup Festivals Locations:
+Dog-friendly Maple Syrup Festival Locations:

-I’m Sherri Telenko, a professional writer for 30 years and travel writer for the last 20.
-I’m a member of TMAC (Travel Media Association of Canada) and Dog Writers Association of America.
-I’ve lived with cats, dogs, horses and guinea pigs all my life, and I travel almost weekly with my canine companion, Victoria.
+Writer bio: Sherri Telenko has been a professional writer for decades and a travel writer for the last two.
+She’s a member of TMAC (Travel Media Association of Canada) and Dog Writers Association of America and travels almost weekly with her canine companion, Victoria.Contact Sherri at dogtrotting.net here.
+All written content is original, written by a person, and based on experience and research.
+Please subscribe!

 Thanks for reading!
 Let us know what you think...